Bangladesh–Malaysia relations

-Malaysia has a high commission in Dhaka and Bangladesh has a high commission in Kuala Lumpur.
+Malaysia has a high commission in Dhaka and Bangladesh one in Kuala Lumpur.
 Both nations are members of the Commonwealth of Nations, the Organisation of Islamic Cooperation, the Developing 8 Countries and the Non-Aligned Movement.
 Malaysia was one of the first countries to recognise the independence of Bangladesh in 1971.

 Two-way trade between the two countries stood at US$1.19 billion in 2012.
 Malaysia is also one of the largest foreign investors in Bangladesh.

 History

 Historically, Portuguese records point to a large number of wealthy Bengali merchants and shipowners residing in the Malacca Sultanate.
 It is unclear if these merchants were envoys of the Sultan of Bengal.
 Between 1830 and 1867, Penang was part of the administrative jurisdiction of the Bengal Presidency in the British Empire.

 On 24 February 1972, Malaysia, along with its neighbour Indonesia, recognised the independence of Bangladesh, being among the first Muslim countries to do so.
 In 1999, the Malaysian Prime Minister Mahathir Mohamad visited Bangladesh and in 2000, the Bangladeshi Prime Minister Sheikh Hasina visited Malaysia.
 Both visits opened up new vistas of co-operation and ensured the continuing export of skilled manpower from Bangladesh to Malaysia.

 In 2021, an investigation by an Al Jazeera investigation unit revealed that convicted criminals from Bangladesh with connection to prime minister, Sheikh Hasina, were freely living in Malaysia under fake names and passports.